This chapter prescribes procedures to be used for issuing and redeeming gold certificates.

 Monetization—An accounting process used to give cash value to U.S. gold holdings.
 Gold is valued at the par value of $42.2222 per fine troy ounce, as established by law.
 FRB-NY credits the Treasury’s operating cash account for the amount of gold designated to be monetized by Treasury.

 The FRBs and the U.S. Mint have custody of the gold inventory of the U.S. Government.
 The FRB holds gold in storage and on display for the U.S. Government.
 They report on their transcripts to the Fiscal Service any net changes in holdings.
-The U.S. Mint holds gold in storage and in inventory and reports net gold transactions on its Statement of Transactions (224).
+The U.S. Mint holds gold in storage and in inventory and reports net gold transactions on the Assets and Liabilities Statement (A&L Statement).

 The U.S. Mint, the Fiscal Service, and the Board of Governors of the Federal Reserve System updated reporting procedures when the new demonetization policy became effective in 2001.
-To affect the new demonetization policy, Fiscal Service requested that the FRBs redeem gold certificates for 100,000 fine troy ounces of gold.
+To effect the demonetization policy, Fiscal Service requested that the FRBs redeem gold certificates for 100,000 fine troy ounces of gold.
 Subsequently, each month the U.S. Mint advises the Fiscal Service of increases or decreases in gold inventory, and the Fiscal Service advises the FRB to effect a like change in gold certificates.
-The U.S. Mint reports net gold transactions, and Fiscal Service’s Funds Management Branch (FMB) reports net gold certificate transactions on their respective Statement of Transactions (224).
+The U.S. Mint reports net gold transactions, and Fiscal Service’s Funds Management Branch (FMB) reports net gold certificate transactions in the Central Accounting Reporting System (CARS).
 The difference between gold and gold certificates should remain at $4,222,222.22, the book value of 100,000 fine troy ounces of gold.

-By noon on the last business day of the month, the U.S. Mint advises Fiscal Service’s Cash Accounting Division (CAD) of its gold inventory balance on an A&L.
+By noon on the last business day of the month, the U.S. Mint advises Fiscal Service’s Cash Accounting Branch (CAB) of its gold inventory balance on an A&L Statement.

-CAD determines the net increase or decrease in gold from the previous month’s A&L and notifies FMB by email to request the issuance or redemption of gold certificates for the same amount.
+CAB determines the net increase or decrease in gold from the previous month’s A&L Statement and notifies FMB by email to request the issuance or redemption of gold certificates for the same amount.

 FMB notifies the FRB-NY via fax by 4 p.m.
-EST on the last business day of the month to issue gold certificates if the gold inventory is increased or to redeem gold certificates if the gold inventory has decreased.
+Eastern Time (ET) on the last business day of the month to issue gold certificates if the gold inventory is increased or to redeem gold certificates if the gold inventory has decreased.
 Also, if there is no activity during the month, FMB sends a notification letter to FRB-NY indicating that the balance has not changed.

 When Fiscal Service requests the issuance of gold certificates, FRB-NY prepares an SF 215: Deposit Ticket, to reflect the deposit of funds to the TGA.
 When Fiscal Service requests the redemption of gold certificates, FRB-NY issues an SF 5515: Debit Voucher, to reflect the withdrawal of funds from the TGA.
-FMB uses the SF 215s and SF 5515s as supporting documentation for preparation of its Statement of Transaction (224) reporting to account 20A1054, Gold Certificate Fund, Board of Governors of the Federal Reserve System.
+FMB uses the SF 215s and SF 5515s as supporting documentation for preparation of its Statement of Transaction, Classification Transactions and Accountability (CTA) reporting to account 81680003, Gold Certificate Fund, Board of Governors of the Federal Reserve System - U.S. Mint.

 FMB subsequently sends a letter to the FRB Board to confirm that the Fiscal Service’s gold certificate balance agrees with the FRB’s, and the FRB Board returns a verification of FMB’s balance.

-The U.S. Mint reports net gold transactions to account 20A1053, U.S. Treasury-Owned Gold, and FMB reports net gold certificate changes to account 20A1054 on their respective monthly Statement of Transactions (224).
+The U.S. Mint reports net gold transactions to account 81670003, U.S. Treasury-Owned Gold - U.S. Mint, and FMB reports net gold certificate changes to account 81680003 on their respective monthly Statement of Transactions.

-CAD maintains a comparison of the balances in account 20A1053 and account 20A1054 to assure that gold certificates are issued or redeemed per legislative and Treasury policy guidelines.
+CAB maintains a comparison of the balances in account 81670003 and account 81680003 to assure that gold certificates are issued or redeemed per legislative and Treasury policy guidelines.
 The difference between these balances should be $4,222,222.22, reflecting 100,000 fine troy ounces of unmonetized gold.

 Direct questions related to the gold certificates account balances to: